-- achieving specific numerical targets for the proportion of women on its board, in senior executive roles and in its workforce generally within a specified timeframe; - achieving specific numerical targets for female representation in key operational roles within a specified timeframe with the view to developing a diverse pipeline of talent that can be considered for future succession to senior executive roles; or - achieving specific targets for the "Gender Equality Indicators" in the Workplace Gender Equality Act.
+- achieving specific numerical targets for the proportion of women on its board, in senior executive roles and in its workforce generally within a specified timeframe; - achieving specific numerical targets for female representation in key operational roles within a specified timeframe with the view to developing a diverse pipeline of talent that can be considered for future succession to senior executive roles: or - achieving specific targets for the "Gender Equality Indicators" in the Workplace Gender Equality Act.

-Recent reviews suggests that diversity policies are most effective when a listed entity sets numerical targets to be achieved within a specified timeframe, outlines the initiatives it is introducing to help meet those targets and then reports regularly on its progress in meeting those targets.30 Non-numerical objectives such as "introducing a diversity policy" or "establishing a diversity council", and aspirational objectives such as "achieving a culture of inclusion", while individually worthwhile, are unlikely to be effective in improving gender diversity unless they are backed up with appropriate numerical targets.
+Non-numerical objectives such as "introducing a diversity policy" or "establishing a diversity council", and aspirational objectives such as "achieving a culture of inclusion", while individually worthwhile, are unlikely to be effective in improving gender diversity unless they are backed up with appropriate numerical targets.

-To focus management's attention on achieving the diversity objectives the board or a committee of the board has set, the board or committee may wish to consider setting key performance indicators for senior executives on gender participation within their areas of responsibility and linking part of their remuneration (either directly or as part of a "balanced scorecard") to the achievement of those KPIs.
+The board or committee may wish to consider setting key performance indicators for senior executives on gender participation within their areas of responsibility and linking part of their remuneration (either directly or as part of a "balanced scorecard") to the achievement of those KPIs.